Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

     ```
 * Merge and filter gene level abundances with a slurm job (UVA internal on Rivanna)

-    Due to the non-resource intensive nature of the above script, adedicated slurm script is not provided.
+    Due to the non-resource-intensive nature of the above script, a dedicated slurm script is not provided.
 Users are encouraged to run this script in the interactive mode (with `ijob` command).
 For more details, see [notes for rivanna Users](Rivanna_UVA_internal.md).

     ```bash
     #!/bin/bash